isomerpages/nlb-reference/index.md

     - infobar:
         title: Lee Kong Chian Reference Library
         subtitle: Discover more
-        description: Our reference library has thousands of resources, online and print, free-to-use for your research
+        description: The reference arm of the National Library, the Lee Kong Chian Reference Library, has thousands of resources both online and print for your reference and research.
         button: Finding Us
         url: /contact-us/
 #    - resources: